• Curcumin for Rheumatoid Arthritis: What Clinical Studies Really Show (2026 Evidence-Based Guide)

 Key Findings Across Studies:

-Pain (VAS, WOMAC scores)
+•Significant reduction in pain (VAS, WOMAC scores)

-Comparable effectiveness to NSAIDs in some trials
+•Comparable effectiveness to NSAIDs in some trials

-Generally well tolerated with fewer side effects
+•Generally well tolerated with fewer adverse effects

 Curcumin Clinical Trials (Summary)